 Casey J. Huckins

-Casey Huckins is an associate professor in Michigan Tech’s Department of Biological Sciences and program director for the Peace Corps Master’s International program in Biological Sciences at Michigan Tech.
+Casey Huckins is a professor in Michigan Tech’s Department of Biological Sciences and program director for the Peace Corps Master’s International program in Biological Sciences at Michigan Tech.
 He also advises and serves on a number of PCMI student advisory committees across campus.

 David Watkins is a professor of civil and environmental engineering.
 He has worked in eleven countries during the course of his professional career, conducting studies or training sessions in hydrology, water resources management, and sustainable development engineering.